MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 ### What Is Loki?

 [Loki](https://grafana.com/docs/enterprise-logs/latest/get-started/overview/) is Grafana's log aggregation system.
-It's designed to be a way to store your losts, cost-effective and easy to operate.
+It's designed to be a way to store your logs, cost-effective and easy to operate.

 Unlike traditional log systems, Loki doesn't index log content.
 Instead: